blab/blotter/blog/_posts/2023-07-21-2023-nextstrain-hiring.md

 - Proficiency with version control and software development best practices
 - Excellent written and verbal communication skills
 - Motivation to learn and collaborate within an existing team's practices

+To aid in applicant review, we request you submit a cover letter, your resume, and a coding sample.
+For the coding sample, we're happy to review whatever you're most proud of (in any programming language).
+If you don't have code that can be publicly shared, that's okay.
+Please apply anyway and just let us know that this isn't available.

+If you're interested in this position but are concerned about meeting all the qualifications, we'd like to hear from you.
+Please email Trevor Bedford at <tb@bedford.io> and Thomas Sibley at <tsibley@fredhutch.org>.

 To apply for this position, please go to the [official HHMI listing](https://hhmi.wd1.myworkdayjobs.com/en-US/External/job/Software-Engineer-II--Bedford-Lab_R-2176).